Harfenlabor/harfenlabor.com/exampleSite/content/harp_biennale/HDNexhibition.md

 ---
-title: "Haydn’s Folk Harp"
+title: "Haydn’s Folk Harp / Exhibition"
 sitemap:
   priority : 0.1
-layout: "bienn_haydn"
+layout: "haydn_exhibition"

 ---
 This page exists solely for indexing purpose and must not be edited.